 Of Things That Had No Chance

 Of course it's easier to kill what you don't know.
 But that's for the amateur.
 To be intimate with your object, to even feel a kind of love, is when it's most satisfying, because then it's truly godlike.
 When God takes that infant at birth, can it really compare to a life well-lived taken in its prime?
-This is God at his best!
+This is God at his best.
 A virtuoso!
 When he rips the life in every direction from someone's heart, and leaves in its place a gaping chasm.
 A black hole ready to suck inside all that remains with light itself!

 But you're not sucked in.
-Somehow you remain, death and life joined in a Cubist tango of pretzel logic and sinister refraction.
+Somehow you remain, death and life joined in a Cubist tango of broken logic and sinister refraction.
 Smoke-filled, this place.
 With an aching sense of loss, of things that had no chance.
 In the air, sweat and spilled rum, the bandoneon slightly out of tune.
 Or maybe it's this bar, or you at the table—its sticky table-top never wiped completely clean.
 Or the lackluster waitress, her destiny moribund in her eyes.

 I think of words.
 The word no is this place.
 The word yes, the waitress’s eyes.
 The word anticipation, a time machine.
 The word inhale, a resurrection.
 Then ravenous.
 Release.
 Distant.
 Stranger.
 These words bear witness.
 They hold secrets of irretrievable loss.
 And of forgiveness that’s never given.
 A portrait of scars.
 And that word, scars.
 It speaks of time that drags on, and the giving up people do when they surround themselves with surrender.
 A shiny place of thin ice above silhouettes.
 And there's the waitress, her eyes holding the stranger’s reflection, who once held something more.
 The word sadness again.
 This place, of dim lights and dim souls.